pfraces-graveyard/wed/README.md

 # Install

     git clone https://github.com/pfraces/wed

+A start script called `wed` is provided.
+In order to use it from everywhere you must use the tools offered by your system.

     cd wed
-    npm install
-    bower install

-Link your `bower_components` directory to `src/vendor`

-    ln -s bower_components src/vendor
+    ln -s $(pwd)/wed ~/bin

-If the previous doesn't work in your system, copy the components

-    cp -R bower_components src/vendor

-Keep in mind to do this copy again if you update with `bower update`

 # Launching the app

-From `wed/` folder

-    nw .

-A start script is also provided.
-You can call it from everywhere by linking it to some path in `$PATH`

-    ln -s /path/to/wed/start.sh ~/bin/wed

-In the previous example we have renamed the start script to `wed`

 Called without paramenters, `wed` launches the editor detached from the console and supressing node-webkit's outuput